The Elizabeth House is a maternity home for pregnant women or those who have just given birth.

 The Elizabeth House is not an emergency shelter.
-We provide a six to twelve month program for women who wish to make changes in their lives.
+We are a program that provides help in the following areas: physical, emotional, spiritual and life skills needed to help you become self-sufficient and independent.
 Each woman has her own bedroom to share with her baby once he or she is born.

 The Elizabeth House, founded in 2003, is a program of Care Net Pregnancy Center of Dane County, a 501(c)(3) non-profit organization serving the greater Madison area.

 The Elizabeth House is a member of the National Maternity Housing Coalition.